GoogleCloudPlatform/cloud-spanner-samples/README.md

 1. A gRPC server that provides application level functionality (see: [service.proto](server/src/main/proto/service.proto)) using CloudSpanner as the storage backend, found in the [server](server) directory
-2. A workload generator for the above, found in the [workload](workload) folder
+2. A workload generator for the above, found in the [workload](workload) directory

 The goal of the sample is to provide a simple working example to jump-start exploring Cloud Spanner.